AutomateSecOps/Blocking-Domains-Automated/README.md

 2. URL,
 3. or IP address.

-In this Tines Story, I blocked domains.
+In this Tines Story, I block domains.

 ## API Scope
 For adding or removing an IOC to/from the global blocklist, the API key pair needs to have read/write access to Policies/Destination Lists.